mit-pdos/sigmaos/cpython3.11/Doc/library/collections.abc.rst

    ABC for :term:`asynchronous generator` classes that implement the protocol defined in :pep:`525` and :pep:`492`.

-   See :ref:`annotating-generators-and-coroutines`
-   for details on using :class:`!AsyncGenerator` in type annotations.

    .. versionadded:: 3.6

-.. class:: Buffer

-   ABC for classes that provide the :meth:`~object.__buffer__` method, implementing the :ref:`buffer protocol <bufferobjects>`.
-See :pep:`688`.

-   .. versionadded:: 3.12

 Examples and Recipes
 --------------------